stefanprodan/WebApiThrottle/README.md

 ```
 ###Storing throttle metrics

-WebApiThrottle stores all requests data in memory using ASP.NET Cache, if you want to change the storage to
+WebApiThrottle stores all request data in-memory using ASP.NET Cache.
+If you want to change the storage to
-Velocity, MemCache or a NoSQL database all you have to do is create your own repository by implementing the IThrottleRepository interface.
+Velocity, MemCache or a NoSQL database, all you have to do is create your own repository by implementing the IThrottleRepository interface.

 ``` cs
 public interface IThrottleRepository